Nexosis/nexosis.github.io/_tutorials/salesforecasting.md

 ## Datasets & Sessions

 A *dataset* in the Nexosis API is a collection of observations on which a forecast or impact analysis will be run.
-The API allows you to upload a dataset independent of any request to perform work on it, or to submit data at the same time as a request to perform the work.
 We call a request to perform the forecast or impact analysis work a *session*.
 With your api key placed in `config/secrets.yml` you're ready to interact with the API.
 The landing page is at http://localhost:3000/account and should look like this:

 ![Landing Page](../assets/img/landing_page.png)